fabulous-dev/Fabulous/docs/guide.md

 ### The `init` function

-The `init` function returns your initial state.
+The `init` function returns your initial model.

 ### Messages and the `update` function

 Each model gets an `update` function for message processing.
 The messages are either messages from the `view` or from external events.
+If using `Program.mkProgram` your model may also return new commands to trigger asa result of processing a message.

 ### The `view` function